hanapedia/hexagon/docs/api/v1/service-unit-config.md

 | duration      | Duration with units.                          | ""          | true        |
 | threadCount   | Number of threads to spawn.                   | ""          | false       |
 | payload       | Size of the payload that this call sends.
 Can be "small", "medium", or "large" | "medium" | false |

-## Validation
-- configuration file written in yaml can be validated using the [cli](../cmd/hexctl/).
-- two types of validations:
-    - field validation: checks if fields of the configuration file is valid.
-    - mapping validation: checks if secondary adapter can be mapped to the destination primary adapter.
-- field validation is also ran inside of Service unit once the config file is loaded.